 How to get to Otres Beach

 Otres Beach is on the Cambodian coast.
 The closest town of size is Sihanoukville which is a bustling centre for tourists looking to connect to the Cambodian islands, particularly Koh Rang.
-There ae now several options for reaching Sihanoukville and Otres Beach as part of a Cambodia itinerary.
+There are now several options for reaching Sihanoukville and Otres Beach as part of a Cambodia itinerary.

 Sihanoukville By Air